 This product review will go over the quality, installation, fitment, and function of the Perrin cold air intake for your BRZ, FRS, or 86.

 A simple way to improve engine performance is to upgrade the restrictive stock intake with an aftermarket cold air intake.
 The Perrin cold air intake is designed to replace the stock airbox with a better flowing and less restrictive design.
 The Perrin CAI also draws cold air from the front bumper as opposed to being inside the engine bay.
 Cooler air means more power.
 Upgrading your intake to a Perrin CAI will also make the intake sound slightly more aggressive.
-Couple with a Perrin inlet hose, and you have a great intake solution at a very reasonable price, making intake upgrades one of the most common car upgrades for any car.
+Coupled with a Perrin inlet hose, you have a great intake solution at a very reasonable price.

 The Perrin cold air intake comes with a foam style filter, filter housing, and the intake tube itself.
 The intake tube is nicely crafted with a machined mount for the MAF sensor.
 Topping off the intake tube is a professional powder coat in your choice of red or black.
 The filter itself is a UNI style oiled filter (excellent quality) that requires cleaning per the included instructions.
 Speaking of instructions, Perrin provides a very detailed installation guide that is filled with pictures.